Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Empirical network analysis

 To provide a general view of co-trading, we construct a network-based matrix $\mathbf{C}_{2017-2019}$, \gr{capturing all} co-trading relations of the entire period of study from 2017-01-03 to 2019-12-09, without differentiating directions of trades.

-To visualize the network, we follow \cite{mantegna1999hierarchical} to filter edges with a minimum spanning tree (MST), because the co-trading matrix is dense.
+To visualize the network, we follow \cite{mantegna1999hierarchical} \gdr{and} filter edges \gdr{using} a minimum spanning tree (MST), because the co-trading matrix is dense.
 To be specific, \gr{a} MST of a graph with $N$ nodes is a connected subgraph with only $N - 1$ edges \gr{such that} the sum of the negations of edge weights \gr{is} minimized, which can be found by Kruskal's algorithm (\cite{kruskal1956shortest}).
-For implementation, we apply `NetworkX' (\cite{hagberg2008exploring}) to filter edges and visualize networks.
+For the implementation, we use \gdr{the Python package} `NetworkX' (\cite{hagberg2008exploring}) to filter edges and visualize networks.
 Figure \ref{fig:mst_cooc_network_plot} shows the MST of the co-trading network based on all trades of all stocks.
 The graph vertices represent individual stocks and their colors indicate the GICS sectors.
 It is noteworthy that companies within the same sector groups are often on the same branches, suggesting that stocks may frequently be co-traded in sector baskets.
-This reconciles with the known fact that stocks in the same sector tend to move together, \mc{due to common membership in the same index traded funds (\cite{harford2005correlated}) and similar exposure to the same factors.} Hence, \gr{this} co-trading network captures meaningful patterns of the cross-sectional structure of stocks.
+This \gdr{chimes} with the known fact that stocks in the same sector tend to move together, \mc{due to common membership in the same index traded funds (\cite{harford2005correlated}) and similar exposure to the same factors.} Hence, \gr{this} co-trading network captures meaningful patterns of the cross-sectional structure of stocks.

 Furthermore, the network visualization reveals a dense cluster at the center of the plot.
-The stocks close to the centroid co-trade with more stocks and are, on average, more inter-related with the rest of the network.
+The stocks close to the centroid co-trade with more stocks and are, on average, more inter-related with the rest of the network, \gdr{compared to the stocks at the leaves of the network}.
 To further investigate the cluster, we use eigenvector centrality (\cite{bonacich1972factoring}, \cite{bonacich1987power}) to measure the influence of each node on the network.
-For each stock $i$, we define the eigenvector centrality as the $i$th element of the eigenvector corresponding to the dominant eigenvalue of the co-trading matrix. \gr{The larger the centrality, the more ``influential'' the stock.}
+For each stock $i$, the eigenvector centrality \gdr{is} the $i$th element of the eigenvector corresponding to the dominant eigenvalue of the co-trading matrix. \gr{The larger the centrality, the more ``influential'' the stock.}